When I first saw Snake Logan, a new forum creature intent on, well, smacktardery, I thought he was a typical proto troll.

 Blocking out the sun with it’s magnificent size,

-Soon it shall be it’s demise,
+Soon it shall be it’s

 Though the beast knows this and has long prepared,